Rust-GCC/gccrs/gcc/config/loongarch/predicates.md

   (match_code "const,symbol_ref,label_ref")
 {
   /* Split symbol to high and low if return false.
-     If defined TARGET_CMODEL_EXTREME, all symbol would be splited, else if offset is not zero, the symbol would be splited.  */
+     If defined TARGET_CMODEL_EXTREME, all symbol would be split, else if offset is not zero, the symbol would be split.  */

   enum loongarch_symbol_type symbol_type;
   loongarch_symbolic_constant_p (op, &symbol_type);